brightbit/markdown_checkboxes/README.md

 For additional options when declaring your parser, please view [Redcarpet's](https://github.com/vmg/redcarpet) main GitHub page.
 CheckboxMarkdown inherits from Redcarpet::Markdown, so the same constructor args will work.

-Now, these checkboxes will be visually built, but they won't have any real functionality to them.
+Now, these checkboxes will be visually built and clickable, but they won't actively send a request to the server to modify any data fields.
 To add some update action, throw in a block with some options like:

 ```ruby
 parser.render(markdown) do |updated_text|